JeremyAnsel/xwa_hooks/xwa_hook_resolution/zip/readme.txt

 To enable the auto resolution setting, set the IsAutoResolutionEnabled setting.
 To define the resolution, set the ResolutionWidth and ResolutionHeight settings.

+To set the HUD scale, set the HudScale setting.
+When set to 0, the default value is ResolutionHeight / 600.0f, the type is float.

+To set the FOV, set the Fov setting.
+When set to 0, the default value is ResolutionHeight * 1.0666f + 0.5f, the type is int.

 See the "hook_resolution.cfg" file or the "hook_resolution" section of "hooks.ini".